Quick Tips for Canteen Cups

 The design we see today dates to the mid-1970s.
 Instead of a single folding handle, the cup has two steel wire handles known as “butterfly” or “wing” handles that open out for use, and fold flat against the side of the cup for storage.

 Contemporary Canteen Cup Uses

-Enough history, let’s move on to some quick tips for using your U.S. G.I. canteen cup.
+Enough history, let’s move on to some quick tips for using your U.S. G.I. surplus canteen cup.

 The metal canteen cup is intended to hold hot liquids, such as coffee or soup, and can be used to boil liquids.
 Made of heavy gauge stainless steel with the locking "butterfly style" folding handles, these cups are highly durable and with proper care can last you a lifetime.